Cepave/CepaveJobs/README.md

 - Knowledge of main Hadoop ecosystem tools - Hive, Pig, Cascading, Sqoop, Flume, Hue, Oozie and etc.
 - Experience with database handing time series data such as OpenTSDB, or InfluxDB.
 - Experience with various Hadoop data store formats from CSV and JSON to ORC Files and Parquet.
-- Knowledge of some of NoSQL engines like MongoDB, Cassandra, Couchbase, Redis and etc.
+- Knowledge of NoSQL engines like MongoDB, Cassandra, Couchbase, Redis and etc.
 - Understanding of Machine Learning techniques and experience with such tools as R, Mahout, scikit-learn
 - Experience with Amazon technologies like Elastic MapReduce, RedShift, DynamoDB.
 - Working knowledge of ELS stack (Elasticsearch, Logstash, and Kibana).